AnandPattanashetti/Dailyrounds-Assignment/README.md

 # **Monitoring System Script**

 A Bash script to monitor system performance and generate customizable reports.
 This script meets the assignment requirements for system information collection, alerting, and custom reporting.
-It is designed for educational and practical purposes.

 ---